lcalvobartolome/NLPipe/README.md

 [![PyPI - License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/Nemesis1303/NLPipe/blob/main/LICENSE)

-This GitHub repository hosts an NLP pipeline based on Spacy and Gensim for topic modeling preprocessing in English and Spanish and calculation of Transformer-based embeddings.
+This GitHub repository hosts an NLP pipeline based on Spacy and Gensim for topic modeling preprocessing in English, Spanish, and German, as well as the calculation of Transformer-based embeddings.
 The repository contains the necessary code and files for the pipeline implementation.

 ## Installation